Title: 川の底からこんにちは (Kawa no Soko kara Konnichiwa)

 Starring: Helen Hunt, Bill Paxton, Cary Elwes, Jami Gertz

 Okay, so I know that Twister is really, really old.
 I also know that it has some flaws.
 Like for example, there are some continuity errors, broken windshields that magically repair themselves and whatnot.
 And I know that the acting is not the best, temper tantrums right in front of a tornado, meant to be high tension but really is highly corny.
 But, I really love Twister.
-Why, you might ask.
+Why you might ask.
 Well, first of all, I’m a sucker for tornadoes.
 I love watching the documentaries about crazy storm chasers.
 I think it’s really exciting.
 Would I ever storm chase myself?
 Hell no. But I love the fact that there’s a movie out there about storm chasers.
 And before anyone gets all up in arms about how devastating a tornado can be, all I have to say is, they don’t call it tornado alley for the hell of it…if they keep coming, in the same area no less, then perhaps it’s time to think about relocating.
 So I say, Twister is exciting…especially from the safety of a big screen TV.

-The second reason I love Twister is because of the steak and eggs.
+The second reason I love Twister is that of the steak and eggs.
 There’s a scene in the movie where the gang goes to Aunt Meg’s house to clean up and rest.
 While there, they are fed a delicious meal of steak and eggs.
-The steak is sizzling in the cast iron pan with eggs added to complete a mouthwatering, gut busting breakfast.
+The steak is sizzling in the cast iron pan with eggs added to complete a mouthwatering, gut-busting breakfast.
 Every time I watch that scene I absolutely need to go out to a restaurant and get steak and eggs.
 I know it’s crazy but the food looks so great so I want it.
 I realize that it’s a silly reason to like a movie but there it is.
 Take it for what you will.